UWAMEGFisheries/BrookeGibbons.github.io/_pages/research.md

 <h2>Conservation biogeography</h2>

 Despite its size, ecological importance, and the plethora of ways in which it is exploited, the pelagic ocean remains drastically unfamiliar to science and chronically under-explored.
-Documenting and mapping the distribution of biological diversity is crucial to delineating
+Documenting and mapping the distribution of biological diversity is crucial to delineating relevant seascape units and forecasting human-wildlife conflicts.

 <img class="researchimg" src='/images/Research-img-Biogeography.jpg' align='right' hspace="20" vspace="20">
 <figcaption>Understanding the distribution patterns of commercially exploited fish like yellowfin tuna (<em>Thunnus albacares</em>) is critical to managing and conserving stocks. <br>Photo credit: David Valencia.</figcaption>

+Much of my work to date has revealed new critical areas for threatened marine species.

 <h3>Papers and related links</h3>